Quality Control Procedures at Every Step of the Way

 Receiving

-You can create the assurance needed to make sure every batch of product comes out correctly by writing down when then shipments come in, how much came in, and the quality of the raw ingredients.
+Receiving the ingredients is as important as picking them and who drops them off.
+You can create the assurance needed to ensure every batch of product comes out correctly by writing down when shipments come in, how much came in, and the quality of the raw ingredients.

 Storage

-This FIFO Process includes doing something called rotating the stock and making sure the product you just received is behind or under the same product you got at an earlier date.
-This makes sure that no raw ingredients go bad, which could make the consumer ill.
+Also, when storing food, you must watch for the ‘Best-By’ Date.
+Most places in the industry, from large warehouses to restaurants, use First In – First Out (FIFO).
+This FIFO Process includes rotating stock to ensure the product you just received is behind or under product you recieved at an earlier date.
+This ensures that no raw ingredients go bad, which could make the consumer ill.

 Recipe